victor0777/OccAny/README.md

-### Local shell workflow
+### 8.3 Local shell workflow

 > [!CAUTION]
 > Evaluation can take a very long time on a single process because some extraction presets generate up to 180 novel views.
-We therefore provide the SLURM commands in the [SLURM](#slurm) section, which run 20 processes in parallel for occupancy extraction.
+We therefore provide the SLURM commands in the [8.4 SLURM](#84-slurm) section, which run 20 processes in parallel for occupancy extraction.
 We have only tested the SLURM path but the local shell should output the same results.

 > [!NOTE]
-> To maximize performance, some presets use dense novel-view sampling and therefore generate roughly 150 to 180 views.
+> To maximize performance, some presets sample novel-view densely and therefore generate roughly 150 to 180 views.
 You can reduce runtime by lowering `-vpi` (the number of generated views per reconstruction view).
 In general, the total number of novel views is `n_recon x args.vpi x (3 if args.rot > 0 else 1)`.

 Evaluation is a two-step workflow: